fractalmandala/brhatNew/src/routes/dhiti/synrecone.md

 ##### Among known life forms, the emergent phenomenon finds maximum expression in homo sapiens.
 Among known collective groups, it finds maximum expression in civilizational super-aggregates.

 This is how over a long course of time (itihāsa) a civilization (Bhārata) has come into consciousness (dharma).
-And this emergence is along four principles, or sūtras.<sup>4</sup>
+And this emergence is along four principles, or sūtras.

+#### Sūtra 1

-यथा स्मृति: चैतन्यं चैतन्य: जीवं च। तथा इतिहास: संस्कृतिं संस्कृति: समूहं च।।
+##### यथा स्मृति: चैतन्यं चैतन्य: जीवं च। तथा इतिहास: संस्कृतिं संस्कृति: समूहं च।।
-yathā smṛtiḥ caitanyaṃ caitanyaḥ jīvaṃ ca tathā itihāsaḥ saṃskṛtiṃ saṃskṛtiḥ samūhaṃ ca
+##### yathā smṛtiḥ caitanyaṃ caitanyaḥ jīvaṃ ca tathā itihāsaḥ saṃskṛtiṃ saṃskṛtiḥ samūhaṃ ca

 Or, as memory is to consciousness and consciousness to the individual, so history is to civilization and civilization to the group.

-#### Sūtra 1
 Memory is core to the conscious experience.
 You feel you because of an unbroken memory chain that goes deep into your childhood.
 You identify as that same person, through the years, because it is your mind where the chain of imprints resides.
 This memory underpins your consciousness, which in turn makes you you.

 In similar form, history- or more accurately itihāsa- is core to the civilizational experience.
 A civilization, or a samṣkṛti, emerges because of an unbroken aitihāsika chain that goes indeterminably far back in time- such that it can only be conceptualized as sanātana.
 We call the samūha’s trajectory over thousands of years an unbroken civilizational chain, because it is in the civilizational psyche where the chain resides.
 The itihāsa underpins the civilization, which emerges in form of saṃskṛti.